lit/lit.dev/packages/lit-dev-content/site/guide/components/properties.md

 1. The property's setter is called.
 1. The setter calls the component's `requestUpdate` method.
-1.  `requestUpdate` calls the property's `hasChanged` function.
-The `hasChanged` function takes the property's old and new values, and returns true if the change should trigger an update.
-(The default `hasChanged` uses a strict inequality test (`oldValue !=== newValue`) to determine if the property has changed.)
-1. If `hasChanged` returns true, `requestUpdate` schedules an update.
-The update itself happens asynchronously, so if several properties are updated at once, they only trigger a single update.
+1. The property's old and new values are compared.
+If the property has a `hasChanged` function, it's called with the property's old and new values.
+1. If the property change is detected, an update is scheduled asynchronously.
+If an update is already scheduled, only a single update is executed.
 1. The component's `update` method is called, reflecting changed properties to attributes and re-rendering the component's templates.

 There are many ways to hook into and modify the reactive update cycle.
 For more information, see [Reactive update cycle](/guide/components/lifecycle/#reactive-update-cycle).

+For more information about property change detection, see [Customizing change detection](#haschanged).

 ## Attributes {#attributes}